jgleba/vamp206a/README.md

 - after the vbox ubuntu server boots, log in, run
 	`sudo ./11get.sh`
    note: if black screen after it boots up after installing...  press ctrl-alt-f1 to get login prompt
-- edit shc/21env.sh to agree with your settings.
+- copy shc/21env-example.sh to 21env.sh and edit to agree with your settings.

 - run  `sudo shc/24start.sh`
     This runs the other files.